jeremyButtler/who2023-TB-catalog-as-tsv/README.md

 - I removed the 2021 catalog files.
 These can still be generated if you wish to get them.

+2024-03-18 (March 18, 2024):

-March 18, 2024: I realized I had some misunderstands about the catalog and I am updating the README to reflect this and I am taking back some of what I said.
+  - I realized I had some misunderstands about the catalog and I am updating the README to reflect this and I am taking back some of what I said.

+2024-03-16 (March 16, 2024):

-March 16, 2024 No bugs, I am just adding some more data to the README.
+  - No bugs, I am just adding some more data to the README.
 I also got a response back from the WHO and they pointed my to their using the 2023 catalog pdf.
 I had read this before, but having worked a bit with the catalog gave me a bit better understanding of some of the decisions they made.

+2024-03-15 (March 15, 2024):

-March 15, 2024 I caught some variants with amino acid mutations that go over the gene lengths.
+  - I caught some variants with amino acid mutations that go over the gene lengths.
 These have had the amino acids removed (variant id unchanged).

+2024-03-14 (March 14, 2024):

-March 14, 2024 I found that a few codons were off in my codon table.
+  - I found that a few codons were off in my codon table.
 This will only effect deletions and duplications larger than one amino acid.
 This has been fixed.

+2024-03-06 (March 06, 2024):

-March 06, 2024.
-I fixed an error with my deletion entries that resulted in the reference only ever having 2 amino acids.
+  - I fixed an error with my deletion entries that resulted in the reference only ever having 2 amino acids.
 I would recommend re-downloading the database.

 # Files